Harri-jasotzaileak: Rules

 On occasion natural stones are also still used.
 This can be problematic for lifters of a smaller stature who may not be able to handle the larger, irregular shaped stones.

-The rules are fairly simple, the stone has to be handled so it ends up on the competitors shoulder, at which point it can be dropped onto the pad in front of the harri-jasotzaile.
+The rules are fairly simple: the stone has to be handled so it ends up on the competitors shoulder, at which point it can be dropped onto the pad in front of the harri-jasotzaile.
 They never lift simultaneously but in sequence and facing each other, not side by side.
 There are two judges next to him, one to mark the time limit and another to ensure that the stone has been properly lifted.
 The crowd normally shouts out the number of times the stone has been lifted and the person who lifts the stone most often in the allocated time wins.

-Alternatively, the competition may involving trying to lift a heavier stone than your opponent's or to break a record.
+Alternatively, the competition may involve trying to lift a heavier stone than one's opponent's or to break a record.

 The preferred material for the stones is the so-called harri beltza or black stone, a dark granite quarried near the towns of Zumarraga and Lastur in Gipuzkoa.